AlexL8020/COMPE5521_DeFi/README.md

         ```bash
         npx hardhat run scripts/deploy.ts --network localhost
         ```
+    *   **Take Note:** The output of this script will show the deployed addresses for `MockStableCoin` and `CrowdfundingPlatform`.
+You'll need the `MockStableCoin` address for MetaMask.
     *   This script will also copy necessary ABI files to the frontend project.

-    there are output address of the coin and campaign smart contract address in the log after running the deploy script.
-Please set up .env for both FE and BE

 ## 2. Backend Server and Database Setup

 This section details setting up the Node.js backend server and MongoDB for managing off-chain data.
-You can choose either Docker-based setup OR manual setup.
+You can choose either Docker-based setup or manual setup.

 **Before proceeding, create a `.env` file in the `BE` directory based on the `.env.example` file and configure the necessary environment variables.** Ensure `RPC_URL` is set correctly (e.g., `RPC_URL=http://host.docker.internal:8545` for Docker setup if Hardhat runs on host, or `RPC_URL=http://127.0.0.1:8545` for manual setup).
+Also ensure the deployed contract addresses from Step 1.4 are correctly set in the backend `.env`.

-### 2a) Docker-Based Setup
+### 2a) Docker-Based Setup (Recommended)

 1. Navigate to the project root directory: